September Book Discussion at the CCBC

 The books on this discussion list are not necessarily recommended by the CCBC.
 For a list of new titles that are recommended by the CCBC staff, please see our Book of the Week or use the Quick Search feature on our web site.

-Tony by Ed Galing.
-Illustrated by Erin E. Stead.
-A Neal Porter Book / Roaring Brook Press, 2017.
+Pie Is for Sharing by Stephanie Parsley Ledyard.
+Illustrated by Jason Chin.
+A Neal Porter Book / Roaring Brook Press, 2018.
 32 pages

 You may read these books at the CCBC or check them out overnight (after 3 p.m., to be returned by 30 minutes after opening the following day).
 CCBC Public Service Hours